recordrig/for-the-record/README.md

 ## CI/CD Pipeline

-Pushes to any branch will trigger a Quality Assurance GitHub workflow (see `./.github/qa.yml`) via [GitHub Actions](https://github.com/DaniellaCocco/recordrig/actions) which runs our automated tests.
-If the QA passes, GitHub will auto-deploy to a unique URL (staging) through Now integration with GitHub.
+The creation of a pull request targeting `master` will trigger a Quality Assurance GitHub workflow (see `./.github/qa.yml`) via [GitHub Actions](https://github.com/DaniellaCocco/recordrig/actions) which runs our automated tests.
+Additionally, a preview will be deployed to a unique URL through Vercel integration with GitHub.

-Merge a branch into `master` to create a new release.
-This can only be done through a pull request in GitHub.

-Any change to the `master` branch will auto-deploy to http://recordrig.com (production).
+Any change to the `master` branch will auto-deploy to http://recordrig.com.

 ## Error Monitoring